Senate Committee Approves Radical Obama NLRB Nominee; Filibuster Likely

 To many of its critics, the National Labor Relations Board might well be renamed the National Organized Labor Relations Board.
 That's because this ostensibly impartial federal adjudication body frequently has displayed a discernible pro-union tilt.
 President Obama is primed to push the NLRB further in that direction given that fully three positions on the five-person board are now vacant.
 Of the nominees who face final confirmation to fill those slots, by far the most controversial is Craig Becker, approved by the Senate Committee on Health, Education, Labor and Pensions this past Thursday by a 13-10 margin.
 As associate general counsel to the Service Employees International Union (SEIU) and the AFL-CIO, and as a well-published law professor, Becker has amassed a substantial track record of union partisanship.
 He's also shown himself, though less than readily, to be an ally of the radical and shady nonprofit network, the Association of Community Organizations for Reform Now, or ACORN.
 Those are reasons why a filibuster is a very real possibility, especially now that the GOP has the necessary 41 votes to muster one.

-NLRB was set up to implement the National Labor Relations Act (NLRA), the basis for private-sector collective bargaining in this country for 75 years.
-The five-member board, as a matter of political custom, consists of at least two members from each major party, administers NLRA mandates for unions, employers and employees.
+NLRB was set up as part of the National Labor Relations Act (NLRA), the basis for private-sector collective bargaining in this country for 75 years.
+The five-member board, as a matter of political custom, consists of at least two members from each major party, resolving NLRA-related disputes among unions, employers and employees.
 The board, each member of which serves a five-year term, also receives assistance from its general counsel, whose appointment runs four years.
-The NLRB, with four divisions and more than 30 regional offices, oversees and certifies union elections.
+The NLRB, with four divisions and more than two dozen regional offices, oversees and certifies union elections.
 It also handles cases on appeal from administrative law courts on issues over representation and unfair labor practices.
-A "tiebreaker" appointment under this administration by necessity will be a Democrat.
+A "tiebreaker" appointment under this administration by necessity would be a Democrat.
 Even the two Republicans on the board might not necessarily rule in favor of employers.
 An aggressive union advocate like Becker thus has the potential to exert major influence.

 The two current NLRB members are Peter Schaumber and Wilma Liebman (see photo, left to right).
 Schaumber, a Republican whose term runs out this August, is a Bush appointee; Liebman, a Democrat and a Clinton appointee, twice was reappointed during the Bush years.
 They've been a lonely pair lately.
 President Obama intends to give them company - for the most part, his kind of company.
 His nominees are Mark Pearce, Brian Hayes and Craig Becker.
 Pearce, a Democrat, is a longtime New York-based union attorney.
 Hayes, a Republican, is a Senate staffer.
 Pearce and Hayes last year won unanimous approval by the Senate Labor Committee, though their nominations have yet to come up for a floor vote.

 Yet evidence indicates Becker has counseled SEIU Local 880, the roughly 80,000-member Chicago-based home and health care workers union which last spring merged with another union bargaining unit, SEIU Healthcare Illinois and Indiana.
-The local was founded as an ACORN project some 30 years ago and affiliated with the SEIU during the mid Eighties.
+The union was founded as an ACORN project some 30 years ago and affiliated with the SEIU during the mid Eighties.
 The address listed on its most recent U.S. Labor Department annual financial disclosure form is 209 West Jackson Avenue, Suite 200, Chicago, Illinois.
 That's the same building as the national headquarters of ACORN Housing Corporation, an ACORN affiliate.
-Rep. Mark Kirk, R-Ill., among other members of Congress, last year presented extensive evidence that Local 880 for years has functioned as what amounts to a money-laundering operation for ACORN funds.
+Rep. Mark Kirk, R-Ill., among other members of Congress, last year presented extensive evidence that SEIU Local 880/Healthcare Illinois and Indiana for years has functioned as a money-laundering operation for ACORN funds.

 The SEIU-ACORN connection runs national, too, especially in the area of finances.
 According to annual disclosure data submitted to and available online from the U.S. Labor Department (www.unionreports.gov), organized labor during 2005-08 donated a combined $8,618,092 to the New Orleans-based nonprofit community organizing network.
 The Service Employees accounted for $4,019,606 of this total, or almost half.
 ACORN founder Rathke, who still runs the New Orleans-based SEIU Local 100, termed Becker's nomination last April as "a big win no matter how you shake and bake it."